 APS 46.3 requires that all faculty and staff members report to their supervisors or the administrative heads of their organizations any complaints of discrimination they receive, and to otherwise fully cooperate with any follow-up that is necessary.
-In addition, supervisors and administrators must report to the Office of the Ombud for Sexual Harassment any complaints of sexual harassment that they may receive.

 Determining How to Pursue a Complaint

 Think about your goals for resolving your complaint:

 If you are comfortable discussing the complaint or concern with your supervisor, department administrator, and/or Human Resources, report your complaint to one of these individuals and explain what action you would like to see taken.